manamamba/lawn-mowing-platformer/README.md

 <p>One of these USceneComponents I named the Spawner, the hammer’s head, which I would use to get the downward trace direction, by using a flipped
 up vector that was transformed from the local space of the USceneComponent to world space.
 The other, I named the Rotator, which would change pitch by -22.5 degrees each frame, and change yaw by +60 degrees each time the hammer completed a swing.
 The range of a swing’s pitch was from
 67.5 degrees to -67.5 degrees, so the hammer had 7 pitch positions and 6 yaw positions.
-The entire process of hammer swings for one blade of grass, that could not find ground or ground where grass did not exist, had an upper-bound of 42 frames!
+And since I attached the Spawner to the Rotator, when the rotation of Rotator was changed, the Spawner would follow it.
+The entire process of hammer swings for one blade of grass, that could not find ground or ground where grass did not exist, had an upper-bound of 42 frames.
 This had two problems, one it was pretty slow and two the overlapping calculations of too many of these hammers swinging at once impacted the performance greatly!</p>

 <p>I updated the code to do a trace for grass before the trace for ground at each pitch angle and cancel a swing early if grass was hit, rather than
 waiting for a ground hit to check for grass.
-This helped some with the processing of the calculations, but I also noticed that grass would spawn over hard edges, because of the range of the swing and the length of the trace.
-I needed a way to detect if a hammer swing was near an edge.</p>
+This helped some with the processing of the calculations, but I also noticed that grass would spawn over hard edges, because of the range of the swing.
+So I needed a way to detect if a hammer swing was near a steep edge, if I wanted it to still spawn on angles correctly.</p>

 <p>Besides performance issues with tracing and spawning, another problem was the impact on the renderer to draw thousands of blades on screen at one time.
-Through research and testing, I found the biggest improvement to rendering performance by enabling nanite on my grass blade mesh, and disabling
+Through research and testing, I found the biggest improvement to rendering performance by enabling Nanite on my grass blade mesh, and disabling
-Unreal’s lumen system for lighting.
-Then I found that I might get even better rendering performance if my grass meshes were static instead of movable.
+Unreal’s lighting feature Lumen for my project.
+Then I found that I might get even better rendering performance if my grass meshes were static instead of movable.</p>
-However, since the meshes were attached before instantiation, and not afterwards during runtime, this meant that I could not randomize the mesh’s rotation and scale for a natural look and also have it be static.</p>

 <p>So with all of the issues, I developed a newer version of my Grass spawning class (GrassB.cpp / GrassB.h) with a shorter pitch range, an edge detection
-trace on the first pitch position of each swing to cancel early if ground was not hit at a long distance, a mesh component that is created, attached, had its transform randomized, and set to static after instantiation, randomized yaw position of the Rotator component for more natural looking spawn placement.
+trace on the first pitch position of each swing to cancel early if ground was not hit at a long distance, a mesh component that is created, attached, has its transform randomized, and set to be static after instantiation, and a randomized yaw position for the Rotator so spawn placement looks more natural.
 Now the upper-bound is 30 frames, or 6 frames if the object is surrounded by grass or cannot find ground!
-Even with this better version though, I still experience poor performance ( low framerates ) when so many are hammering away.
-So in the future I want to build an even better version, as I have an idea for a spawning process with a lower and upper-bound of 1 frame!</p>
+Even with this better version however, I still experience poor performance when so many are hammering away.
+So in the future, I have a plan to build an even better version with a lower and upper-bound of 1 frame!</p>

 <strong><span style="color:green">Gameplay</span></strong>